dannyYassine/DownloadOperationQueue/README.md

 # DownloadOperationQueue

-### NSOperationQueue subclass to determine when all Operations are finished
+### NSOperationQueue subclass fires a completionBlock when all operations are finished.
 #### Using KVO, we observe the "operations" keypath.
 When it hits zero, it fires the completionBlock?()

         let operationQueue = DownloadOperationQueue()